 Hinkley Connection education fund

 Every state-funded primary and secondary school in local authority areas affected by the Hinkley Connection are invited to apply for either a £500 or £1,200 grant each year of the project.

 Grants are awarded for the purchase of science, technology, engineering and mathematics (STEM) resources to support the teaching of these core subjects.

-In the first two years we have supported 538 local schools, and 131,018 young people have benefited, including 24,940 with special education needs or from challenging backgrounds.
+In the first two years we have supported over £200,000 young people have benefited, including over 40,000 children with special education needs or from challenging backgrounds.